Well, it's mid-semester and per the usual I'm starting to feel like I'm drowning in books and papers.

 The course I'm in now is Materials for Young Adults ages 15-18.

 In addition to the 50 books I'm required to read and review for our final database project, I'm currently trying to finish a 20 page paper on Trends in Digital Resources for Teens.
+Two weeks later another 20 page paper is due on the ever-so-controversial topic of sexuality in young adult literature.

 {Nothing gets me more worked up then attempted bans on books!}